 Facts and Tips about shooting in China

 Here are few elements to help you choosing the right team and gear when planing a video production or photography project in China mainland and Hong-Kong.
-We have been there since 2005 and will be happy to assist you here.
+We have been there since 2005 and will be happy to assist with your shooting in China.

 Why not simply bringing the all gear with me?

-Even with the right paperwork, you may face a very bad surprise when landing in China.
+Even with the right paperwork, you may face a very bad surprise when landing there.

-Don’t forget that any shooting may look suspicious in a country where communication is extremely controlled.
+Don’t forget that any shooting in China may look suspicious.
+Media and communication are extremely controlled.
 I have countless examples where the full gear kit got confiscated on arrival and the crew had to pay a second time to rent over the filming equipment, looking for decent suppliers at the last minute.

 We can provide specific setup with Sony as PMW-F55 or Canon/Zeiss prime lenses.
 The main difference with our competitors is that we actually owned the camera or have been using it ourselves.
 You can will be assure to get the last firmware installed, also.

 All the gear you will be renting will have been tested and will come in bags easy to carry during your shooting.